 Literature—whether fiction or literacy nonfiction—has that kind of power.
 It’s probably why I enjoyed teaching English so much and love to be in classes where I can witness young people making these kinds of connections.
 It’s also why I was so intrigued when I heard Angus Fletcher interviewed by Brené Brown on her podcast Unlocking Us on Spotify.
 Fletcher wrote the book Wonderworks, which dives into the inventions created by literature.
 Those inventions include what he calls the “empathy generator,” “the humanity connector,” and the “revolution rediscovery.”
 Essentially, he argues that authors have created plot structures, etc., that allow readers to empathize with those we may not agree with, identify with people we may be nothing like, and relearn something from a different perspective.
 These are just three of 25 inventions he talks about in the book.

 This season offers you and your children an opportunity to explore literature other than what is assigned in class.
-The books you or your child choose to read this summer could potentially help them understand some of the issues they might see on the news.
+The books you or your child choose to read could potentially help them understand some of the issues they might see on the news.
 Rather than a quick and often sensational headline, novels have the power to take you deeper into an issue, to see a perspective other than your own, and show you a broader context you might not have thought about.
 Novels can make what might look like flat black-and-white topics more like numerous shades of gray.

 Young Adult Books that Make Sense of Current Events in the Headlines